-Pie Baking
+| Pie Baking Rolling

-out pie dough
+out pie doughinto continent shapes

 first Asia, then Africa